Cimaja: the perfect surf escape in Java

-Located in West Java, about a six hour drive down south from Jakarta, you’ll find Cimaja (map).
+Located in West Java, about a six-hour drive down south from Jakarta, you’ll find Cimaja (map).
 A typical Indonesian town set in between the green rice fields that keeps a little secret.
 Waves to be exact, good ones.
 Not a lot of foreigners find their way down here, and the ones who do are mainly surfers.
-A lot of surfers are heading straight to Bali or the world class breaks of the Mentawais in Sumatra, but Java got some good ones as well.
+A lot of surfers are heading straight to Bali or the world-class breaks of the Mentawais in Sumatra, but Java got some good ones as well.
 And the best thing about them… they are all yours.

 Cimaja has several spots that work well during different conditions.
-The most famous one is ‘The Point’, a right-hand reef break that can hold some heavy swells, just a short peddle out.
+The most famous one is ‘The Point’, a right-hand reef break that can hold some heavy swells, just a short paddle out.
 It works all year round, although you’ll find the best waves during the dry season from April till November.
 The reef break can suit all levels of surfing, from beginners to pros.
 Even though The Point is a popular spot for locals, the waves aren’t crowded at all.
 Do keep in mind that during the weekend and holidays people come down here all the way from Jakarta, so it might get a bit more crowded.
 But don’t worry, rent a bike and cruise around, ‘cause there are several hidden gems that will give you empty lineups even during the weekend.

 Cimaja Square